oribix/rshell/README.md

 LS can also handle multiple flags such as "-l -l -l -l -a -a -a -all --all --long -R --recursive".
 It can also handle combined flags such as "-llallaRaaRalRRaRllRl".

 LS can also have a path parameter passed in.
 Passing in a path will print the contents of that path.
 You can combine a path parameter with flags as well (ex. ls bin/ -alR).
 This does not limit its ability to take in multiple flags and/or complex flags.

+I have also implemented some input and output redirection.
+Currently, the shell is able to handle '<', '>', and '>>' redirection operators.
+The code for i/o redirection is still very fragile and is very easy to break.
+Inputting multple parameters past the i/o operators will probably break the program.
+Entering a command after the filename portion of the operators will likely run the command.
+I have plans to add pipe '|' to the shell.